Luis-Manfredi/fenix-app-apk/README.md

 It is in spanish only at the moment.

 ## Instructions:
+- Download the zip file.
+- Extract the content of the zip file.
-Donwload the apk file and install it on your android smartphone.
+- Transfer the apk file to your android smartphone.
+- Enable Install Unknow Apps option under Privacy/Settings.
+- Install the apk by tapping the app icon.